Peter and Rome

 It is no surprise that since John outlived Peter and all the other original apostles that any church leadership succession would have transferred to him.

-It would seem illogical that since many of the Catholics claim to have had four 'bishops of Rome' (after Peter) before John died, that John, an original apostle, would be subservient to them.
+It would seem illogical (and scripturally wrong) that John, an original apostle, would be subservient to them.
 This is especially true since none of those 'bishops of Rome' claim to have held the position of apostle--a bishop is essentially an elder who is a pastor or overseer (compare Acts 20 vss.
 17 and 28).

 Overseers in this passage is the translation from the Greek term episkopoi which also means bishop.